Check out a fantastic Pacific Coast Highway itinerary designed to be tackled in 5 days.

 You need to pick one.
 Seeing both would take you most of the day.
 Pick Santa Monica if you prefer a sophisticated and family-oriented vibe.
 Pick Venice Beach if you want hipster and eclectic vibes.

-In Santa Monica, park around the Third Street Promenade or on the multi-level structure of the Santa Monica Place.
-Check the promenade, pier, Pacific Park and the end of Route 66 (there are multiple signs on the pier).
+In Santa Monica, park around the Third Street Promenade or on the multi-level structure of Santa Monica Place.
+Check the promenade, pier, Pacific Park, and the end of Route 66 (there are multiple signs on the pier).

 If you still have some energy left in you, you can end the day by visiting the Griffith Observatory.
 The observatory itself is gorgeous but the views of the city are even more impressive.

 Traffic in Los Angeles is terrible (it is one of the worst in the entire world).
 You want to avoid freeways during rush hours (6:00-9:00 a.m., 4:00-7:00 p.m.)